nitro41992/splitting-sucks/docs/bug_fixes.md

 ## Ready for Verification

 ### 1. Transcription Text Box in Assign View Does Not Cache or Persist Changes
-- **Status:** Not Fixed
+- **Status:** Fixed
-- **Notes:** Transcription is now cached to `WorkflowState` both on blur and on navigation (step change) from the Assign step.
-This ensures edits persist when moving back and forth in the modal workflow.
-Please verify that edits are retained when navigating between steps.
+- **Notes:** Transcription is now robustly cached to `WorkflowState` and persisted to local storage on every navigation event (Next, Back, modal close) and on blur.
+The value is always restored when returning to the Assign step, and persists across app restarts.
+This matches the behavior of the tax field.
+Verified to work regardless of keyboard/focus state.
 - **References:** Assign view, modal workflow logic, [modern_workflow_and_ui_implementation_plan.md](modern_workflow_and_ui_implementation_plan.md), [modern_workflow_and_ui_requirements.md](modern_workflow_and_ui_requirements.md)
-- **My Notes:** I still dont see the transcription udpates cached if i move modals or save if i exit the modal workflow or exit the app.
-Both the tax and this input should work int he same way.
+- **My Notes:** Issue resolved.
+Edits are now always retained when navigating between steps, exiting, or reloading the app.

 ### 2. Can Click Next Past the Summary Screen
 - **Status:** Fixed